briandfoy/briandfoy.github.io/_posts/2023-07-18-backups-and-resiliency-for-code.md

 # Bus factor

 Additionally, the point of open source is that people should have access to my work product even without me.
-Maybe I'm on vacation, or maybe I'm in a coma in the hosptial (a true story from my first company, but with a different founder).
+Maybe I'm on vacation, or maybe I'm in a coma in the hospital (a true story from my first company, but with a different founder).
 It's not merely my own access to my materials, but the world's access.
 Suppose sanctions are applied against my country by some other country—part of the world might not be able to access my code (see where [GitHub isn't available by US law](As a result of our advocacy and hard work with U.S. regulators)).
 Some single action could obviate everything I've done, so far, to keep my stuff available.

 # What else is out there?